What can a marketing consultant bring to your business?

 A marketing consultant may have a particular specialism.
 For example, in digital marketing or work exclusively across one sector.
 Be sure to ask them before engaging their services.

-A marketing consultant is usually employed for creating marketing strategy for a business.
-They may be required to identify a target market, develop a message that resonates and recommend the right channels to use.
+An experienced marketing consultant is usually employed for creating marketing strategy for a business.
+They may be required to identify a target market, develop a message that resonates and recommend the right channels to use and the budget required.
 This being said, sometimes a business may need help executing the work, so the marketing consultant may need to be a doer as well.
 This is an important consideration when hiring a consultant – do you need them to be a thinker or doer or both?
 It may be cheaper to recruit someone more junior on an interim basis for any implementation.

 A consultant can also be used to set up a marketing function within a business.
 This may include recruiting staff, identifying the marketing systems and processes required, well as developing any collateral requirements.